isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/FEM | The 5 Step Process/FEM Step 5.md

 <p></p>
 </li>
 </ul>
-<p>Refer to these <a href="/support-sequence-guiding-questions/" rel="noopener noreferrer nofollow" target="_blank">guiding questions</a> for
+<p>Use these <a href="/support-sequence-guiding-questions/" rel="noopener noreferrer nofollow" target="_blank">guiding questions</a> to
-how to generate ideas about possible supports with the Support Sequence.
+generate ideas for supports.
 Supports can be immediate, short or longer term.</p>
 <p></p>
 <p>After determining the range of supports, the facilitator leads the participants
 to develop an action plan using <strong>the <em>Action Plan template.</em></strong>